artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 </p>

 ## Exercise 1

-Write a C program that displays the inverse of the switches on the LEDs.
+Write a C program that displays the **inverse** of the switches on the LEDs.

 For example:
-- If the switches are (in binary): 0101010101010101, then the LEDs should display: 1010101010101010
+- If the switches are (in binary): `0101010101010101`, then the LEDs should display: `1010101010101010`
-- If the switches are: 1111000011110000, then the LEDs should display: 0000111100001111
+- If the switches are: `1111000011110000`, then the LEDs should display: `0000111100001111`

-You can use the ```LedsSwitches_C-Lang``` project as a base.
-Make sure you understand
+You can use the project **`LedsSwitches_C-Lang`** as a base.
+Make sure you understand how the program reads the switch states, writes to the LEDs, and how the GPIO registers are accessed.

 ## Exercise 2
-Write a C program that displays the value of the switches on the four right-most digits of the 7-segment displays.

-You can use the ```71_7SegDispl_C-Lang.c``` project as a base.
+Write a C program that displays the **value of the switches** on the **four right-most digits** of the 7-segment displays.
+You can use the project **`71_7SegDispl_C-Lang.c`** as a base.

-We next show the result that you should obtain when running this program on RVfpga-ViDBo.
-You can see how the switches value is shown in the 7-segment displays.
-Note that this device is shown in the simulator outside the board.
+When running the program in **RVfpga-ViDBo**, you should see the switch value appear on the 7-segment display.
+Note that this peripheral is shown **outside** the FPGA board in the simulator.

 <p align="center">
   <img src="Images/ViDBo.png" width=70% height=70%>